2 Meanings

 And come on in, sit right down,

-No you're not the first to show
+no you're not the first to show

 We've all been here since, God, who knows?

-Making stops along the way, hey
+making stops along the way.

 I believe that this song is about colonialism in the early days of Canada.
 Gord is taking the role of what seems to be an explorer from Europe, explaining how he would like to exploit "an ancient race, the kind you'd like to gamble with" (referring to the Native Peoples).
 He also adds "where they'd stamp on burning bags of shit," referring to the perceived stupidity of the Natives by the Europeans.
 In the second verse he talks about leaving his home behind, facetiously describing the landscape as a "masterpiece with...gallery gods and ... garbage bag trees" (the "garbage bag trees" may be an allusion to the song "At the Hundredth Meridian" where he describes a dirty, overrun city with a "swollen sea breeze, garbage bag trees, whispers of disease, acts of enormity").
 The place where he comes from may be one of the many overcrowded cities in Europe during the days of colonialism.
 Gord goes on to sing about painting a "scene from memory, so I'd know who murdered me."
 He may be talking about the early war paintings that glorify the death of a general, or a very important person.
 Finally, the third verse seems to be the most odd of them all.
 The reference to Jacques Cartier, the famous 16th century French explorer, is the most obvious, but then the verse becomes quite ambiguous (a specialty of Gord Downie's).
 He seems to take the role of a Native person as he explains to Cartier that he's "not the first to show" and that his people have been on the land since "God, who knows?"
 Also, the "bum's eye for clothes" line may be the initial culture shock experienced by both the Natives and the Europeans, as the difference in clothing would have been staggering.
 "Looking for a place to happen" may be referring to desire to find a passage to the far east, which was the main intention of early explorers.
 "Making stops along the way" explains the discovery of North America, as it was seen as a "stop" before China after it was discovered by the Europeans.